Rail Signal Engineer Cadetship Program

 The Rail Signal Engineer Cadetship provides a fully paid, three-year cadetship with placements at a range of Australia’s biggest rail and construction operators.
-Upon completion of the program, cadets are awarded a Graduate Diploma in Railway Signalling Systems.
+Upon completion of the program, cadets are awarded a Graduate Certificate in Railway Signalling Systems.

 To be eligible for the program, you must be:

 - A recent electrical engineering graduate or a professional engineer with an electrical, electronic, mechatronic or computer systems degree (or similar fields) – must have graduated within the last 12 months; OR

 - Have more than five years’ work experience in a related discipline; AND

 - Be able to commit to the three-year program.

 - Paid three-year cadetship, with placements at rail and construction industry leaders;

 - Completion of specialist signalling fundamentals training across the first 12 months of the program;